HmGameDev/PIAZZAENHANCER/readme.md

 finally, goto " chrome://extensions/ "
 ( you can copy and paste it into your search bar)

+Make sure youre on developer mode to upload personal extensions

 finally press " load unpacked" and then select the folder